What Do Termites Look Like?

 Found in every state, subterranean termites build their colonies in the soil.
 Worker termites are the ones you’re likely to see in the soil around your structure or infesting wood inside.
 They are soft-bodied and have a creamy hue.
 They travel from their underground colonies to potential food sources, like your home, through small mud tubes.
 Winged termites (or “swarmers”) are the reproductive members of the colony and only appear during a termite swarm.
 A termite swarm occurs when it is time for them to leave their existing colony, find a mate, and start a new colony of their own.
 Evidence of a swarm inside your home includes shed wings around doors and windows.

 Less common than subterranean termites, drywood termites are found in Southwestern states, southern states, and coastal areas.
 In homes, drywood termites are often found in attics.
 They require very little moisture to survive, which means they do not require a connection to the soil like subterranean termites.
 Drywood termites are slightly larger than subterranean termites.
 You will likely find piles of tiny fecal pellets in the windowsills if you have a drywood termite infestation.

 When Are Termites Most Active?

 Termites do not hibernate or have seasonal tendencies - they are active all year round.
 In the winter and depending on the region, subterranean termites will move deeper into the ground to stay warm, but they are still active.
 Only a few species of termites will swarm at night.
-A termite swarm typically occurs during the morning and mid-day, and often after a rainfall in the spring.
+A termite swarm typically occurs during the morning or mid-day and often after rainfall in the spring.